External Visual Inspection

 Single Event Effects - Pulsed Laser

-Pulsed-laser SEE testing (PLSEE) uses a femtosecond pulsed laser to emulate how space radiation perturbs
+Pulsed-laser SEE testing (PLSEE) uses a femtosecond pulsed laser to emulate how space radiation affects

 semiconductor devices, providing a rapid, high-resolution alternative/complement to conventional beam tests.